Showing posts with label translations. Show all posts

 I know that you can.”

-“And if she flees, is it not true, she’ll pursue?
+“If she flees, is it not true, she will pursue?

 If she’ll not receive your gifts, she will bestow;